 There had been lots of motion-capture characters in film, but the Na'vi are probably the first ones anyone would want to have sex with.

 The holographic maps Parker uses and all the other screens in the base.

 And the forest, particularly at night in a world full of bioluminescence, and the flying machines and creatures, and Sam Worthington's convincingly atrophied legs.

 One of the most impressive things about the effects was the way the CG characters interacted with the live action ones.
-In particular the sequence between Jake and Neteri when she sees Jake's human body for the first time.
-Jake touches Neteri's Face and Neteri holds Jake's hand, and it looks perfectly seamless.
+In particular the sequence between Jake and Neytiri when she sees Jake's human body for the first time.
+Jake touches Neytiri's Face and Neytiri holds Jake's hand, and it looks perfectly seamless.

 Captain America: The First Avenger was shot with 90% PRACTICAL EFFECTS.
 How bloody awesome is that?
 Scenes like the train scene, any of the shield tossing scenes, and the on foot street chase (which uses slowed frame rates to make it appear as if the titular character is running and jumping really fast) are just bone-chillingly awesome as a result.
 In addition, Johnston shot the film in 2D with 3D in mind so he could ensure careful attention to detail for the 3D conversion was paid.
 The result is an awesome practical effects driven film that is awesome watching it, and even looking insanely awesome in 3D, despite being post-converted.